luiseduardoluz/socialmanagertools-docs/en/fbbot/installation/docker/README.md

 2. `sudo usermod -aG docker [USERNAME]` (replace `[USERNAME]` with your debian user account)

 ## 2. Proxy (If you use debian on server)
-1. Buy proxy server of your country from [highproxies](https://www.highproxies.com/instagram-proxies/) or from you favorite distributor.
+1. Buy proxy server of your country from [highproxies](https://www.highproxies.com/instagram-proxies/) or from you favorite distributor (NOTE: proxy are available >= v0.10 release).
 2. Edit `configs/config.js` and set server ip and port on `proxy` section.

 **IMPORTANT**: **is mandatory use vpn/proxy if you don't want risk of _soft ban_ or _ban_ with server use**.